AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 quite low, nearly -150dBV.
 This equates to a better than -120dBV wideband audio performance, which is pretty good.
-The question tends to be "how can I measure my amplifier's performance as well or better than the high end [Audio Precision](https://www.ap.com/) gear for the quantities that I feel are most relevant for my amplifier."
+The question tends to be "how can I measure my amplifier's performance as well or better than the high end [Audio Precision](https://www.ap.com/) gear for the quantities that I feel are most relevant for my amplifier (and moreover, do it at home)."
 That is what this document attempts to discuss.